realm/jazzy/README.md

   …
 }
 ```

+When Jazzy is using `--swift-build-tool symgraph` the source file names and
+line numbers may not be available: in this case the ordering is approximately
+alphabetical by symbol name and USR: the order is stable for the same input.

 Jazzy does not normally create separate web pages for declarations that do not
 have any members: instead they are entirely nested into their parent page.
 Use